 The power of a good haircut can change flat fine hair to a bodyful, trendy style.
 One of the biggest challenges for stylists when cutting fine hair is keeping the ends from losing density, especially at the perimeter near the ears due to the change of direction.

-Andrew Carruthers, Director of Education for Sam Villa explains how to properly layer hair to achieve textured, fuller styles with the illusion of density and bounce for your clients with super fine hair.
+Andrew Carruthers, Cultural Ambassador for Sam Villa explains how to properly layer hair to achieve textured, fuller styles with the illusion of density and bounce for your clients with super fine hair.

 Prepping the hair before cutting seals the ends and assists with moisture retention, also helping the blades of your scissor to glide smoothly for precision.
 We suggest a conditioning cutting spray like Redken One United, a lightweight spray with moisturizing properties and pH balancing that can be used from roots to ends.
 Prepping is a step that should be done on all hair types prior to cutting.

 We recommended starting your haircut in the back of the head to focus on where the heaviest part of the haircut will be.
 This is also where the most hair lives.
 This will best achieve the goal of this haircut, which is to create the illusion of more density as you move around the head towards the face.